rafael-fuente/rafael-fuente.github.io/input/content/articles/2019-10-08-Solving the Diffraction Integral with the Fast Fourier Transform (FFT) and Python.md

 \end{gathered}
 \end{equation}

 A plate is now placed at $ z = 0 $ with an opening $ S '$.
-According to the Huygen-Fresnel principle, the wave in the plane $ z = L $ will be given by the Fresnel integral:
+According to the Huygen-Fresnel principle, the wave in the plane $ z = L $ it's given by the Fresnel integral:

 \begin{equation}
   \Psi{(\mathbf{r},t)} = C \int\nolimits_{S'}^{} \frac{e^{i k \left|{r - r'}\right|}}{\left|{r - r'}\right|} cos{\theta}\,  d^{2}r',